RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #281, #282, #283, #284, #285, #286, #287, #288

+Spent many many sessions, too much, trying to get the dynamic quest system working with trackers for Battle of the Architects.
+Ultimately I learned that players that do not share your quest cannot affect your quest.
+So a team cannot increment the target of the enemy team.
+SO instead I'm going to have to compensate with a different and much simpler system honestly.

+Since I didn't talk about the system in the last entry, this is the game mode I'm making:

+Phase 1️⃣ - Build a permanent Fortress for your team

+Phase 2️⃣ - Hide Jewels throughout your Fortress

+Phase 3️⃣ - Protect your jewels, infiltrate the enemy Fortress, take ALL of their Jewels or more than they take from you

 ## #279, #280

 Had to test a bunch of mechanics and devices and settings and stuff for my new